 The University of Wisconsin‐Green Bay encourages and supports free and responsible investigation by faculty, staff, and students.
-The policies and procedures of the University of Wisconsin‐Green Bay for the protection of human subjects have been developed to protect the rights and welfare of human subjects.
+The policies and procedures of the Institutional Review Board (IRB) of the University of Wisconsin‐Green Bay have been developed to protect the rights and welfare of human subjects.
+Researchers are required to 1) obtain certification of their understanding of the research process, 2) submit a research protocol specifying human subject participation and the methodology used to insure that ethical procedures are adhered to, and 3) follow up reports on the status of their research.
 This guide contains instructions to assist you in the preparation of a protocol for submission to the IRB.
 The instructions on the following pages will help you to determine which parts of the protocol to complete and will explain the review process in detail.

 UNIVERSITY OF WISCONSIN‐GREEN BAY IRB REVIEW